leepoeaik/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/SUBJECT]…​`

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing lessons, the existing lessons of the student will be removed i.e adding of lessons is not cumulative.
 * You can remove all the person’s lessons by typing `l/` without specifying any lessons after it.

-Examples:
+Example:
 *  `edit 1 a/Yale-nus l/` Edits the address of the first person to be `Yale-nus` and clears all existing lessons.
 ![editStudentExample.png](editStudentExample.png)